 It’s easy to think that backflow testing is an unnecessary expense, especially if you’ve never had a problem with your water.
 However, this is one of the most dangerous misconceptions.
 Backflow testing is a critical preventative measure that ensures contaminated water from sources like irrigation systems or boilers doesn't flow back into your clean drinking water supply.
 For many properties in Corpus Christi, it’s not just a good idea; it’s a local requirement designed to protect public health.
 Skipping a test could compromise the safety of your water and your neighbors'.

-Myth: "Any Plumber Can Do It"
+Myth: "Any Plumber Can Do the Test"

 While it seems logical that any plumber could handle a plumbing-related test, that’s not the case with backflow prevention.
 Most water departments, including those in our area, require these devices to be inspected by a certified backflow tester.
 This isn't just any plumber; it's a professional who has completed specific training and holds a current certification to perform these tests accurately and legally.
 Hiring an uncertified person could mean the test isn't valid, forcing you to pay for a second one from a qualified expert like those on our Tommy Cool Air team.